-For the years ended December 31, 2021, 2020 and 2019 we recognized revenues of \$905.6 million, \$844.1 million, and \$876.8 million, respectively.
-Of the \$905.6 million recognized in 2021, we recognized revenues of \$22.9 million from obligations satisfied, or partially satisfied, in prior periods, of which \$14.6 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$8.3 million was primarily due to the release of allowances on unbilled services.
-Of the \$844.1 million recognized in 2020, we recognized revenues of \$12.2 million from obligations satisfied, or partially satisfied, in prior periods, of which \$7.5 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to the release of allowance-based billing arrangements and \$4.7 million was primarily due to the release of allowances on unbilled services.
-Of the \$876.8 million recognized in 2019, we recognized revenues of \$2.8 million from obligations satisfied, or partially satisfied, or partially satisfied, in prior periods due to the release of allowances on unbilled services.
-During 2019, we recognized a \$1.0 million decrease to revenues due to changes in the estimates of our variable consideration under performance-based billing arrangements.
+For the years ended December 31, 2022, 2021 and 2020 we recognized revenues of \$1.13 billion, \$905.6 million, and \$844.1 million, respectively.
+Of the \$1.13 billion recognized in 2022, we recognized revenues of \$7.6 million from obligations satisfied, or partially satisfied, in prior periods, of which \$5.3 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$2.3 million was primarily due to the release of allowances on receivables from clients and unbilled services.
+Of the \$905.6 million recognized in 2021, we recognized revenues of \$22.9 million from obligations satisfied, or partially satisfied, in prior periods, of which \$14.6 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$8.3 million was primarily due to the release of allowances on receivables from clients and unbilled services.
+Of the \$44.1 million recognized in 2020, we recognized revenues of \$12.2 million from obligations satisfied, or partially satisfied, in prior periods, of which \$7.5 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to changes in the estimates of our variable consideration under performance-based billing arrangements and \$4.7 million was primarily due to changes on receivables from clients and unbilled services.

-As of December 31, 2021, we had \$100.0 million of remaining performance obligations under engagements with original expected durations greater than one year.
-These remaining performance obligations exclude obligations under contracts with an original expected duration of one year or less, variable consideration which has been excluded from the total transaction price due to the constraint, and performance obligations under time-and-expense engagements which are recognized in the amount invoiced.
-Of the \$100.0 million of performance obligations, we expect to recognize approximately \$55.2 million as revenue in 2022, \$25.6 million in 2023, and the remaining \$19.2 million thereafter.
+As of December 31, 2022, we had \$151.2 million of remaining performance obligations under engagements with original expected durations greater than one year.
+These remaining performance obligations exclude variable consideration which has been excluded from the total transaction price due to the constraint and performance obligations under time-and-expense engagements which are recognized in the amount invoiced.
+Of the \$151.2 million of performance obligations, we expect to recognize approximately \$78.7 million as revenue in 2023, \$30.1 million in 2024, and the remaining \$42.4 million thereafter.
 Actual revenue recognition could differ from these amounts as a result of changes in the estimated timing of work to be performed, adjustments to estimated variable consideration in performance-based arrangements, or other factors.